THE SOUL WINNER

 We must love or we cannot tell of God’s love.
 The love of Christ must throb in our hearts, shine in our faces, melt in our eyes, tremble in our words, and offer itself again on the cross in our lives, if we would win souls to heaven.

-The bible tells us that, “He who is wise wins souls.”
+Yes as we see above in this opening page of the scriptures verse – the bible tells us that, “He who is wise wins souls.”
 Souls cannot be driven to Christ, they cannot be coerced into discipleship; they must be won.
-When we study the manner of Jesus among men, we readily see how he sought to save the lost.
+When we study the manner of Jesus among men, we readily see how He sought to save the lost.
 He loved people into His kingdom.
-He proved himself the Friend of sinners.
+He proved Himself the Friend of sinners.
 He sought not to be “ministered unto, but to minister.”

 The winning of the soul is the beginning.
 After that, they are then to be watched over with great care.
 They must be wisely guided, faithfully shepherded, helped in all true ways, built up into strength and led out into fields of active service; so they themselves can win souls too.